BrentDickinson/SelectQuote/README.markdown

 #Sublime Text 2 Plugin: selectQuote

-This plugin will select the quoted contents of a line and turns them into a snippet.
+This plugin will select the quoted contents of a line and turn them into a snippet.
 You can then tab through the matches to edit the quoted contents.

 ##Key Bindings
 Default keybinding is command + '